juji-io/site/blog/how-to-select-a-chatbot-platform-powered-by-generative-ai.md

 ## B﻿uilding Proactive Chatbots

-Unlike Q&A-only or interview-only chatbots, proactive chatbots support two-way AI-human conversations, both asking and answering user questions during a chat.
-They typically are used to automate complex tasks that handle the interleaving of multiple, smaller tasks, such as answering a user's questions in the middle of interviewing the user.
-These chatbots are essential for automating and scaling services that involve high-touch, complex personal interactions (see the blog on this aspect at <https://juji.io/blog/do-you-really-need-an-ai-chatbot-use-these-3-questions-to-decide/>).
+Unlike QA-only and survey-only chatbots, proactive chatbots support two-way AI-human conversations, both asking and answering user questions during a chat.
+They typically are used to automate complex task flows that handle the interleaving of multiple, smaller tasks, such as answering a user's questions in the middle of interviewing the user.
+These chatbots are essential for automating and scaling services that involve high-touch, complex personal interactions (see the blog on this topic at <https://juji.io/blog/do-you-really-need-an-ai-chatbot-use-these-3-questions-to-decide/>).
 Since proactive chatbots are a hybrid of QA chatbots and survey/interview chatbots, all the factors we discussed earlier in this article still apply.
-However, proactive chatbots are more than a simple combination of two types of chatbots, 4 additional factors should be considered when selecting a conversational AI platform to develop a proactive chatbot.
+However, proactive chatbots are more than a simple combination of two types of chatbots, 4 additional factors should be considered when selecting an AI chatbot platform to develop a proactive chatbot.

 ### I﻿nteractional intelligence